-If you’ve been vegan for a while, you probably already know that there are plenty of plant-based sources to get protein, calcium and other essential nutrients.
+If you’ve been vegan for a while, you probably already know that there are plenty of nature sources to get protein, calcium and other essential nutrients in a plant based lifestyle.
 (If you’re unsure, read this).

 But while on the road, I’m often dependent on other people to feed me.
 When I’m travelling to countries that don’t seem familiar with veganism, I try to figure out what kind of nutrition I’ll able to get from the vegan version of the local cuisine.
 Will I be able to get lentils, kidney beans, leafy greens, nuts and seeds, and plenty of vegetables and fruits along the way?

 While preparing to travel to Iran for instance, many vegan and vegetarian travellers wrote that they survived entirely on deep-fried falafels!
 I had no desire to eat that, so I carried plenty of protein bars and planned to get the rest of my nutrition at supermarkets.
 Much to my surprise though, I was able to find lentils in many places, and the old Persian bazaars were teeming with all kinds of affordable dates, nuts, seeds, herbs and spices.

 I also always carry supplements of Vitamin B12 and D3 – something most people, vegan or not, are deficient in – as well as lysine supplements for when my diet has too much soy and too little lentils / kidney beans, which can cause an imbalance of essential amino acids (read here).